10 Unique Things to Do in Hoi An on Your Next Trip!

 It’s also worth noting that the complexes are in pretty bad shape and were heavily damaged during the Vietnam War.
 There are currently only 20 temples left.
 Sadly two-thirds of them are gone.
 Even still, I do recommend visiting if you have an interest in the ancient structures and the history of the region.

 We booked a driver through our hotel for about $18 and went for sunrise.
-If you are going to My Son for the sunrise do note that the ticket booth doesn’t open until 6 am.
-My sister really wanted to see the sun actually rise over the ruins, but once we made it to the actual ruins it was already light outside.
+If you are going to My Son for sunrise, do note that the ticket booth doesn’t open until 6 am.
+Once we made it to the actual ruins, it was already light outside.

 Where to stay in Hoi An